mbest1813/documentation/v2/clickstream/destinations/lytics.md

 [Learn more about Lytics](https://www.getlytics.com/)

-## Why send data to Lytics using Astronomer Clickstream?
+## Why send data to Lytics using MetaRouter?

-Integrating Lytics with Astronomer Clickstream means that you won't have to write any custom code on top of your standard Astronomer integration.
-Enabling Lytics in your Astronomer UI automatically loads the JavaScript library onto your site without making code changes.
+Integrating Lytics with MetaRouter means that you won't have to write any custom code on top of your standard MetaRouter integration.
+Enabling Lytics in your MetaRouter UI automatically loads the JavaScript library onto your site without making code changes.

-Astronomer Clickstream automatically maps `page`, `identify`, and `track` calls directly to Lytics, which then uses that customer data to power its implementations.
+MetaRouter automatically maps `page`, `identify`, and `track` calls directly to Lytics, which then uses that customer data to power its implementations.

-***Note:** With Astronomer Clickstream you can also easily push data from mobile apps or servers to Lytics.*
+***Note:** With MetaRouter you can also easily push data from mobile apps or servers to Lytics.*

-## Getting Started with Lytics and Astronomer Clickstream
+## Getting Started with Lytics and MetaRouter

 ### Lytics Side